Rbatistab/dopplekopf-cdk/docs/ARCHITECTURE_AND_DESIGN.md

 * Any person with access to a mobile device or a computer with a browser who wants to play a game

 ## User stories

+* As a player, I will be able to get a cheat sheet to help me ramp up and remember game details
 * As a player, I will be able to create a new game
 * As a player, I will be able to join a new game
 * As a player, I will be able to make an contract/auction at the start of a game to agree a game type (wedding, solo, etc)